AdaGold/git-practice/README.md

 ## Before Getting Started

-Just to make sure that VS Code is set as the default editor for git commit messages, in the terminal execute this command:
+Just to make sure that VS Code is set as the default editor for git commit messages, execute this command in the terminal:

 ```bash
 $ git config --global core.editor "code --wait"